Haroenv/Comodi-Python/README.md

 <h2>About</h2>
 <div style="text-align: justify;">
-<p>Comodi is a program written in Python made with and for the Raspberry Pi.
+<p>Comodi is a program written in <strong>Python 3</strong> made with and for the Raspberry Pi.
 It uses a char LCD display, current support is only a 20x4 display, to display various amounts of information to the user.
 Other functions like playing music and setting an alarm will be added in future commits.
 </p>

 <p>